Skip to main content

 8. Real-time remote biometric identification in public spaces: Does the system perform real-time biometric identification in publicly accessible spaces for law enforcement purposes, outside the narrow exceptions in Article 5(1)(h)?

-For each system in your inventory, document a yes/no answer to each question with supporting evidence.
-A "maybe" should be escalated to legal review immediately.
+For each system in your inventory, record a yes/no answer to every question, with supporting evidence behind it.
+And a "maybe"?
+Escalate it to legal review straight away.

 Step 3: Evaluate Against High-Risk Categories